Daddycool122/courseforge-ai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+CourseForge AI is an intelligent course generator built using Next.js, Drizzle ORM, PostgreSQL, Tailwind CSS, Gemini AI, YouTube API, and Clerk for authentication.
+This platform allows users to generate structured learning paths by leveraging AI to curate video-based courses from YouTube.

+Key Features:
+✅ AI-Powered Course Generation – Uses Gemini AI to generate structured learning roadmaps based on user inputs.
+✅ YouTube Integration – Fetches and organizes high-quality educational content using the YouTube API.
+✅ Modern Tech Stack – Built with Next.js for fast and scalable performance, Drizzle ORM for efficient database management, and PostgreSQL as the backend database.
+✅ Sleek UI & UX – Styled with Tailwind CSS for a responsive and visually appealing design.
+✅ User Authentication – Secure sign-in and user management powered by Clerk.

+This project streamlines learning by curating AI-generated courses, making education more accessible and efficient. 🚀

+Let me know if you’d like any modifications! 😊